The Cost of Perfection for Matchings in Graphs: Bridgeless Cubic Graphs

-\begin{proof} Let $M=\{e_1,e_2,e_3,e_4,e_5,e_6\}$ be the maximal matching of $B^2$ shown in Figure~\ref{fig:B1}.
+\begin{proposition} Let $B^2$ be the first member of the Blanu\v{s}a Second family.
+Then, $\eta(B^2) \leq 1/2$. \end{proposition} \begin{proof} Let $M=\{e_1,e_2,e_3,e_4,e_5,e_6\}$ be the maximal matching of $B^2$ shown in Figure~\ref{fig:B1}.
 The set $S$ of 6 vertices that are not end vertices of $e_1,e_2,e_3,e_4,e_5,e_6$ is an independent set of the graph.
 Hence, $M$ is a maximal matching that is not perfect.
-Moreover, each perfect matching of the graph has exactly 9 edges, and 6 of such edges must each saturate exactly one of the independent set $S$.
+Moreover, each perfect matching of the graph has exactly 9 edges, and 6 of such edges must each saturate exactly one vertex of the independent set $S$.
 Therefore, each perfect matching of $B^2$ must have at most 3 edges in $M$.
 So Lemma~\ref{maxmatchings} gives the upper bound. \end{proof}

 The weaker bound obtained next applies to infinite families of snarks, including the historical Blanu\v{s}a Second.